Editor’s Note: This blog post was originally published in April 2020 and has been revised to reflect industry updates.

-The underwriter of the letter, typically a bank or mortgage lender, does more than merely approve credit histories and financial documents.
-A Mortgage Commitment Letter requires a specific property that you intend to purchase, as well as satisfactory results of an appraisal and title search, while also confirming there are no liens on the home and that the current owners actually have the right to sell the property.
+The underwriter of the letter, such as a mortgage lender, does more than merely approve credit histories and financial documents.
+A Mortgage Commitment Letter requires a specific property you intend to purchase, as well as satisfactory results of an appraisal and title search, while also confirming there are no liens on the home and the current owners have the right to sell the property.

-Finally, a Mortgage Commitment Letter states the approved loan amount, along with some conditions drawn up by the lender.
-You’ll need to sign on the dotted line in order for the mortgage lending process to move forward so you can finance and obtain your dream property.
+This important document states the approved loan amount, along with specified conditions drawn up by the lender.
+You’ll need to sign on the dotted line for the mortgage lending process to move forward so you can finance and obtain your dream property.

 Mortgage Commitment Letter vs. Pre-Qualification Letter vs. Pre-Approval Letter

-Pre-Qualification Letter: Generally thought of as a loose “OK” from a lender, it is not so-called “set in stone,” and rather indicates it’s at least possible that you could be granted a mortgage.
+Pre-Qualification Letter: Generally thought of as a loose confirmation from a lender, it is not so-called “set in stone,” and rather indicates it’s at least a possibility you’ll be granted a mortgage.
 Though it can also be a verbal agreement, the pre-qualification letter is the result of a conversation about your income, credit, and assets.
-It’s important to note that the pre-qualification letter comes before the lender has verified any of the numbers you’ve provided to them.
-It’s an estimate and should be viewed as a framework to go by as you begin home shopping.
-This is not set in stone.
+It’s important to note this letter comes before the lender has verified any of the numbers you’ve provided.
+It’s an estimate, and should be viewed as a frame of reference as you commence home shopping.

-Pre-Approval Letter: This letter represents a major step up from a pre-qualification, as realtors and sellers see it as a sign that a lender has evaluated the full complement of your finances and deemed you eligible to receive a loan.
-After a deep dive into your income, assets, and credit, the lender assesses your viability, attaches a dollar amount to loan allowance, and assures all parties involved that you can, in fact, afford a mortgage.
+Pre-Approval Letter: This represents a major step up from pre-qualification, as realtors and sellers recognize it as confirmation a lender has evaluated the full complement of your finances and deemed you eligible to receive a loan.
+After a deep dive into your income, assets, and credit, the lender assesses your viability, attaches a dollar amount to loan allowance, and assures all parties involved you can afford a mortgage.

 How To Get A Mortgage Commitment Letter?

-As stated earlier, you can’t get a commitment letter without a full underwriting review that examines all aspects of your financial situation.
-That examination requires a few steps.
+As aforementioned, you cannot obtain a commitment letter without a full underwriting review examining all aspects of your financial situation.

-Loan Application: As a borrower, you’ll need to complete a loan application.
-This entails meeting federal and state requirements, including a fully disclosed credit report.
+Loan Application: As a borrower, you’ll first need to complete a loan application.
+This entails meeting federal and state requirements, along with providing a full credit report.

-Loan Processing: This massive undertaking sees a loan officer collecting documents and information to paint a complete picture of your loan viability.
-These processors check bank statements and look into your employment history, while also asking for financial records and tax forms.
-These could include W-2s from the last two years, pay stubs from the last 30 days, current assets, and identification like a driver’s license or passport.
+Loan Processing: This entails your loan officer collecting documents and information to paint a complete picture of your loan viability.
+They check bank statements and look into your employment history, while also asking for financial records and tax forms.
+These could include W-2s from the previous two years, pay stubs from the last 30 days, previous income tax returns, current assets, and official proof of identity, such as a driver’s license or passport.

-Underwriting: All of the information and documentation collected by the processor is organized into a file and delivered to either an individual underwriter or a team of underwriters.
-These gatekeepers look through the file to investigate accuracy and completeness, while they seek out errors, inconsistencies or any gaps in the reporting.
-Underwriters check, double-check, verify, and re-verify.
+Underwriting: All of the information and documentation collected by the processor is organized into a file and delivered to either an individual underwriter, or team of underwriters.
+These gatekeepers review the file to investigate accuracy and thoroughness, while also seeking out errors, inconsistencies or any gaps in reporting.
+Underwriters check, double-check, verify, and re-verify all documentation.

-Conditions: Underwriters often include a number of conditions in the final commitment letter.
-For starters, most commitment letters require a property appraisal.
-But the requirements don’t stop there.
-Conditions could also include additional documentation regarding employment and bank deposits, proof of hazard or flood insurance, proof of mortgage insurance, and title commitment.
+Conditions: Underwriters often include various conditions in the final commitment letter.
+Most commitment letters require a property appraisal, but the requirements don’t stop there.
+Conditions could also include additional documentation regarding employment and bank deposits, proof of hazard or flood insurance, mortgage insurance, and title commitment.

 The Layout Of A Typical Commitment Letter

-To get a sense of what a Mortgage Commitment Letter looks like as it’s presented by a loan officer, take a look at the list below.
-It entails all of the information gathered after the underwriting process is complete.
+To gain a sense of what a Mortgage Commitment Letter looks like as presented by a loan officer, consult the list below.
+It includes all the information gathered once the underwriting process is complete.

-Loan companies often vary in the style these crucial bits of information are presented, but borrowers can count on the above requirements to be included in the Mortgage Commitment Letter, no matter the loan company.
+Loan companies often vary how these crucial pieces of information are presented, but borrowers can count on the above requirements, regardless of the mortgage lender.

 Mortgage Commitment Letter FAQs